It is no secret that I love John Hughes.

 Just south of Glencoe, is the next stop on our tour, Winnetka.

-Home to two places in our John Hughes tour but I only stopped at one.
+Home to two places in our John Hughes tour but I only stopped at one during this trip.

 I didn’t research the other place until I got home but if you are reading this on your phone, definitely stop at both.

-First, make a stop at Ferris Bueller’s mom’s workplace also known as Koenig and Strey’s real estate office located at 583 Chestnut Street in downtown Winnetka.
+First, make a stop at Ferris Bueller’s mom’s workplace also known as Koenig and Strey real estate office located at 583 Chestnut Street in downtown Winnetka.

 Then once you have snapped a picture there, head to one of the biggest draws in town: The Home Alone house.